Previous Post

 • Good shareholder profits versus poor shareholder profits.

-• Creditors get paid on time versus Creditors are paid late.
+• Creditors get paid on time whereas Creditors are paid late.

 The difference between Top-Down Management versus Bottom-Up Management is similar to Command and Control versus Leadership by Empowerment.